mikegil/databricksppt/README.rst

-Python package to allow creation of Think-Cell PPT charts from Databricks
+Python package to allow creation of PPT charts (and potentially Think-Cell ones) directly from Databricks

 * Free software: MIT license